I began using a mini stepper machine for my main cardio exercise over two years ago after researching various options.

 Make no mistake: consistently doing that will bring you benefits.

-…how would you like to increase the weekly calorie burn & weight loss numbers as well as better improve your cardio fitness and your muscle strength…in less time?
+But how would you like to burn more calories as well as better improve your cardio fitness and your muscle strength…in less time?

 It sounds like a phony infomercial claim, but it’s true…I proved it to myself that it was true.

 I switched to a low-impact HIIT program on my stepper for my weekly cardio.

 I stopped doing the 3-4 workouts per week of the longer moderate exercise, and switched to 4 HIIT workouts per week instead.

 Are you familiar with HIIT?

 This links to Mayo Clinic’s brief explanation of HIIT’s principles & benefits.

 HIIT involves going all-out for several seconds, then resting for at least double the time of your 100% effort, repeating that cycle as needed.